Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 • Named after: Phoenician noblewoman, Zeus’ lover

 Europa is the smallest and smoothest of the Galilean moons.
-It is notable for potentially having an ocean of water underneath its 15-kilometer-thick icy cover.
+It is notable for potentially having an ocean of water underneath its roughly 15–25 kilometers thick icy cover.
 If it’s true, this ocean may contain twice as much liquid water as all the Earth’s oceans combined.
-More importantly, it might have suitable conditions for extraterrestrial life to evolve, making Europa a good study object for astrobiologists.
+More importantly, it might have suitable conditions for extraterrestrial life to evolve, making Europa a key target for astrobiologists.

 Life in the Universe Preview